jjarg1993/micro_controllers/README.txt

 Planned are:
-a water planting systemw with a Raspberry Pi Zero a 'Firestick' adaptor to make non smart TV into a smart TV a camera surveilance system for my room
+a water planting systemw with a Raspberry Pi Zero a 'Firestick' adaptor to make non smart TV into a smart TV a camera surveilance system to find out which dog dodos infront of my house